multiism/talk-blocks/README.md

 The block at the end is the brain, and the dot is the button you press to speak the sentence.

+The blocks will be commercially available in sets, but further customization will be highly encouraged.

-With a base as simple as a block, [artistic possibilities are endless](BLOCK-IDEAS.md).
+With a base as simple as a block, [artistic possibilities are endless](BLOCK-IDEAS.md) for custom blocks.
 Blocks can be painted or made from various materials.
-Typography can be adjusted.
+Typography can be tweaked and tinkered with.
 Electrical components such as LEDs can be powered with the existing power channel.
 Many blocks can be made self-descriptive.

-The blocks will be commercially available in sets, but further customization will be highly encouraged.

-We may offer some kind of custom block kit, however the technology will be open source, so you will always be able to buy the needed parts yourself if you want.
+We may offer some kind of custom block kit(s), however the technology will be open source, so you will always be able to buy the needed parts yourself if you want.